-In October 2018, Michael Richards and Andrew Villalobos joined the ranks of the New Japan Pro Wrestling Dojo in Tokyo.
-Prior to moving over to Japan, Richards and Villalobos first completed a three-month wrestling course at the Fale Dojo training facility, a partner of New Japan Pro Wrestling based in Auckland, New Zealand.
+In October 2018, Michael Richards and Andrew Villalobos joined the ranks of the New Japan Pro-Wrestling Dojo in Tokyo.
+Prior to moving over to Japan, Richards and Villalobos first completed the three-month professional wrestling training course at Fale Dojo, Auckland, New Zealand, a partner of NJPW.
 As they near the end of their trial with the NJPW Dojo, the Young Lions reflected on their journey together.

 “It’s just crazy to see how far I’ve come since then,” stated Richards.
 “But this is still the very beginning of this journey.”

 Andrew Villalobos’ expedition to Japan began when he moved from Sydney, Australia to New Zealand so that he could attend Fale Dojo.
 “I feel like I’ve achieved something special,” said Villalobos.

 “It’s a milestone sacrificing what I had when I moved to New Zealand, then being able to come here to Japan to train with the best,” explained Villalobos.
 “But I will only truly be satisfied once I accomplish my goal of being signed with NJPW.”

 Having to relocate countries, twice in six months demonstrated Villalobos’ passion in pursuing his goal.
 It was also an eye-opener as he encountered on his initial day of training at the NJPW Dojo.
 “It was definitely a culture shock,” he recalled.
 “It’s always nerve-racking, starting something in a new place with new people who expect a lot out of you.”

 When their journey first began at the Fale Dojo; Head Trainer and founder, Bad Luck Fale gave a clear and specified outline of what he expected from his students.
 They were also told that the teachings at Fale Dojo would be a taste of what they would endeavour at the NJPW Dojo.